thibmaek/awesome-raspberry-pi/README.md

 ### Cloud

+- [Alibaba Cloud IoT Platform](https://www.alibabacloud.com/product/iot) - Provides secure and reliable communication between devices and the IoT Platform which allows you to manage a large number of devices on a single IoT Platform.
+- [AWS IoT Core](https://aws.amazon.com/iot-core/?nc1=h_ls) - AWS IoT Core is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices.
+AWS IoT Core can support billions of devices and trillions of messages, and can process and route those messages to AWS endpoints and to other devices reliably and securely.
+With AWS IoT Core, your applications can keep track of and communicate with all your devices, all the time, even when they aren’t connected.
+- [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) - Enable highly secure and reliable communication between your IoT application and the devices it manages.
+Azure IoT Hub provides a cloud-hosted solution backend to connect virtually any device.
+Extend your solution from the cloud to the edge with per-device authentication, built-in device management, and scaled provisioning.
 - [CloudMQTT](https://www.cloudmqtt.com/) - Hosted message broker for the Internet of Things.
 Perfectly configured and optimized message queues for IoT, ready in seconds.
 - [EMQ X MQTT Cloud](https://cloud.emqx.io/) - A secure, reliable MQTT cloud service with best pratices from EMQ team.
-- [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) - Enable highly secure and reliable communication between your IoT application and the devices it manages.
-Azure IoT Hub provides a cloud-hosted solution backend to connect virtually any device.
-Extend your solution from the cloud to the edge with per-device authentication, built-in device management, and scaled provisioning.
-- [AWS IoT Core](https://aws.amazon.com/iot-core/?nc1=h_ls) - AWS IoT Core is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices.
-AWS IoT Core can support billions of devices and trillions of messages, and can process and route those messages to AWS endpoints and to other devices reliably and securely.
-With AWS IoT Core, your applications can keep track of and communicate with all your devices, all the time, even when they aren’t connected.
+- [flespi](https://flespi.com/mqtt-broker) - Free and secure cloud MQTT broker with private namespaces, MQTT 3.1.1 and MQTT 5.0 support and gorgeous limits.
 - [Google Cloud IoT](https://cloud.google.com/solutions/iot/) - Google Cloud IoT is a complete set of tools to connect, process, store, and analyze data both at the edge and in the cloud.
 The platform consists of scalable, fully-managed cloud services; an integrated software stack for edge/on-premises computing with machine learning capabilities for all your IoT needs.
-- [IBM WASTON](https://www.ibm.com/watson) - With Watson, you can bring AI tools and apps to your data wherever it resides – whether it's on IBM Cloud, AWS, Azure, Google, or your own private cloud platform.
+- [IBM WATSON](https://www.ibm.com/watson) - With Watson, you can bring AI tools and apps to your data wherever it resides – whether it's on IBM Cloud, AWS, Azure, Google, or your own private cloud platform.
-- [Alibaba Cloud IoT Platform](https://www.alibabacloud.com/product/iot) - Provides secure and reliable communication between devices and the IoT Platform which allows you to manage a large number of devices on a single IoT Platform.

 ### Platforms